sandip623/jeograph-webapp/README.md

 # Here is a sample of the final webmap output:
 ![Alt text](jeograph-map-plot.jpg)

+This gives us an immediate visual insights into where each of the jobs are located, and other aggregative information i.e., total number of jobs at x, y.

 .env configuration hidden

 - consider a surrogate key